DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 I feared that I would be "thrown" by some trivial but unfamiliar task

 Stress is often a feeling of being under pressure.
 Exacerbating factors can be a time limit, major consequences connected to completion, and uncertainty.
 Here we may find acute stress, which could be related to a specific event coming up such as a work deadline, important exam or test, or public speaking event.
-We may also find chronic stress, which is ongoing and may be related to ongoing health problems or pain, caring for someone with high needs, dealing with ongoing harassment or bullying, financial stress, relationship issues, and so on.
+We may also find chronic stress, which is ongoing and may be related to such situations as ongoing health problems or pain, caring for someone with high needs, dealing with ongoing harassment or bullying, financial stress, relationship issues, and so on.

 Some degree of stress may be productive in that it can be experienced as motivating through pressure that is manageable within one’s cognitive and practical resources.
 However, chronic stress can result in overwhelm and burnout, causing a significant disturbance in the ability to manage everyday pressures and maintain personal relationships.
 Stress management techniques can be employed to help manage this condition.